aniketfuryrocks/MSSQL-S3-BACKUP/README.md

 # MSSQL-S3-BACKUP
-MsSQL backup and restore utility with s3
+MsSQL backup and restore utility with s3 for windows

-> Tested on windows.

 ## Requirements :